 In flight, this species often soars, shows a broad black and white tail, and has long wings shaped like a “paring knife” that also have a dark trailing edge.

-This raptor preys on voles, frogs, insects, and other small animals.
+This raptor preys on voles, amphibians, insects, and other small animals.
 It catches food by waiting on a perch and then quickly swooping down to the ground.

 Broad-winged Hawks make a bulky stick nest high in a tree.

 This small hawk breeds in forest habitats in central and southeastern Canada and much of the eastern USA.
 It winters in southern Florida and Mexico south to Bolivia.